afadhili/pti-portfolio/README.md

 # Ahmad Fadhili | Portfolio

-This is a personal portfolio website for Ahmad Fadhili, showcasing his skills, projects, and career goals.
+This is a personal portfolio website.
 The website is built using React and Vite, with a focus on modern web development practices and a clean, responsive design.

 ## Features